 Best bike bells: the most comprehensive battle of the bells you'll find on the internet

-The Crane E-Ne has classic styling with a nice, rich note and a reasonable price too.
-There are lots of color options, but attaching it can be slightly tricky.
+The Crane E-Ne has classic styling, a rich tone, and a reasonable price.
+There are lots of colour options, but attaching it can be slightly tricky.

 Read more below